MemerGamer/quickstart-for-react-ts-vite-tailwind/README.md

 1. Basic Usage of JavaScript
 2. Basic Usage of TypeScript
 3. Using React with TypeScript
-4. TailwindCSS with React
+4. Using TailwindCSS with React
+5. Basic Usage of ViteJS

 In the end you will be able to create a React application with TypeScript and TailwindCSS like this: [Example App](https://github.com/MemerGamer/vite-react-ts-tailwind-example)

-**Note**: In the example app we also use [ViteJS](https://vitejs.dev/) which is not covered in this quickstart guide.
-In summary ViteJS is frontend tool that is used for building fast and optimized web applications.
-It uses a modern build system and a fast development server to provide a streamlined and efficient development experience.

 ## Getting Started